coreos/rpm-ostree/docs/manual/treefile.md

    to be writable.
 For host system composes, we recommend turning this on;
    it's left off by default to ease the transition.

+ * `machineid-compat`: boolean, optional: Defaults to `true`.
+By default, rpm-ostree creates `/usr/etc/machine-id` as an empty file for historical reasons.
+Set this to `false` to ensure it's not present at all.
+This will cause systemd to execute `ConditionFirstBoot=`, which implies running `systemctl preset-all` for example.
+If you enable this, avoid using the `units` member, as it will no longer function.
+Instead, create a `/usr/lib/systemd/system-presets/XX-example.preset` file.

 Experimental options
 --------